mstksg/inCode/copy/entries/io-purity.md

 them into one big one.
 The `(\x -> print x)` syntax says "take the `x` passed to you and use it in `print x`")

 `main` gets something from the standard input, and then prints it.
-(Note:
-This program, and many that follow, will be slightly more "beginner" than normal Haskell, in order to illustrate some points.)

 Oh wait.
 This means that if I type something different into standard input, the program will return something different, right?
 How is this pure?